 7. Java Native Interfaces

-This is a framework used by Java as an interface to communicate with the programs written in a different language.
+This is a Java framework used as an interface to communicate with programs written in a different language.
 It allows sending the output to the console or to connect with OS libraries.